mui/mui-x/test/README.md

 1. Run `git apply --3way --unidiff-zero scripts/material-ui-v6.patch` and resolve the conflicts.
 2. Unstage the changes with `git reset`.
 3. Run `git --no-pager diff --unified=0 | pbcopy`.
 The diff is copied to your clipboard.
-4. Update the `scripts/material-ui-v6.patch` file with the copied diff.
+4. Update and save the `scripts/material-ui-v6.patch` file with the copied diff.
+5. Try running `pnpm use-material-ui-v6` again.
+If it fails, try to update the patch file again.